Korvettenkapitän (Crew 31)

 Siegfried Strelow began his naval career in April 1931.
-He served as torpedo officer on the ships Schleswig-Holstein, Admiral Graf Spee and on the destroyer Richard Beitzen.
-He served for a year on the speedboats S-9 and S-11 and for another year on the torpedo boat G-11 as commander.
+He served as torpedo officer on the battleships Schleswig-Holstein, Admiral Graf Spee and on the destroyer Richard Beitzen.
+He spent a year on E-boats (Schnellboot) S-9 and S-11 and then commanded the torpedo boat G-11 for a year.

-During the war he commanded the torpedo boats Albatros and Löwe for six months each before he became torpedo officer on the light cruiser Leipzig.
+During the war he commanded the torpedo boats Albatros and Löwe for six months each before serving as torpedo officer on the light cruiser Leipzig.

-After having gained experience of almost all types of vessels in the Kriegsmarine, Strelow then joined the U-boat force in April 1941.
+Having gained experience of almost every type of vessel in the Kriegsmarine, Strelow joined the U-boat force in April 1941.

-On six patrols he fought against several PQ and QP convoys with some success.
-In January 1943 he reached base at Brest, France and was from then on attached to the 1st flotilla.
-On his second patrol in the Atlantic U-435 was sunk with all hands by a British Wellington aircraft on 9 July 1943 (Niestlé, 1998).
+During six patrols in action against PQ and QP convoys he sank seven ships totalling some 35,000 GRT, for which he was awarded the Knights Cross.
+In January 1943 he moved base to Brest, France and was from then on attached to the 1st Flotilla.
+On her second patrol in the Atlantic U-435 was sunk with all hands by a British Wellington bomber on 9 July 1943.
+(Niestlé, 1998)